If you’re considering a role in the creative sector of brand management, read this post to learn more.

 Brand management can come under marketing and public relations, and its aim is to ensure a positive relationship with your target audience.
 A positive perception of your brand by consumers is the key.

 When a customer is loyal to a brand, they are likely to purchase other products by the same company.
-This is known as brand extension and creates a stronger, more recognisable image of your products.
+This is known as a brand extension and creates a stronger, more recognisable image of your products.
 Defining your Unique Selling Point (USP) is crucial in order to sustain your brand, and make it clear what differentiates your products from similar ones.

 There are a number of factors that entail strong brand identity, it must understand the needs of its target audience, what its competitors are up to, trends in the industry, and the economy.

-It’s vital a firm keeps up brand communication as this will be the main thing keeping customers aware of, not only its activities, but also its existence.
+It’s vital a firm keeps up brand communication as this will be the main thing keeping customers aware of, not only its activities but also its existence.
 Advertising, special promotions, and direct marketing are just some of the ways to keep constant communication.

 It’s important to bear in mind that a global audience will have different needs, and so campaigns targeted at different markets will involve different processes.